 If you live in Asheville, Spartanburg, or anywhere nearby and are finishing your basement, the last thing you want to see in the newly finished space is a basement dehumidifier in the corner.
 This problem can easily be avoided by installing the dehumidifier in a closet or in an unfinished section of the basement.
 However, to do this, your basement dehumidifier will need a blower that's powerful enough to be ducted out of the space so it can keep the entire finished area dry.

 Foothills CrawlSpace, LLC has the crawl space and basement dehumidifier you'll need to dry your space.
-The SaniDry™ Basement Dehumidifier they offer is an Energy Star-rated solution for your home that will keep the space dry the way it was meant to.
+The SaniDry™ Basement Dehumidifier they offer is the solution for your home that will keep the space dry the way it was meant to.
 It's designed to be self-draining and its powerful blower can send dry air all over the basement.
 An air filter can remove dust mite waste, pollen, and most mold spores out of the air while an optional odor filter keeps the air clean and fresh.
 If you would like a free, no-obligation crawl space repair quote, call or contact Foothills CrawlSpace, LLC today!

 Our Service Area